Torah Reading: Genesis 1:1-6:8

 3:6 And when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took some of its fruit, and ate; and she gave some also to her husband with her, and he ate.
 3:7 And their eyes were both opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves girdles.

-3:8 And they heard the voice of the LORD God walking in the garden toward the cool of the day; and the man and his wife hid themselves from the presence of the LORD God among the trees of the garden.
-3:9 And the LORD God called to the man, and said to him, “Where are you?”
+3:8 And they heard the voice of YHWH God walking in the garden toward the cool of the day; and the man and his wife hid themselves from the presence of YHWH God among the trees of the garden.
+3:9 And YHWH God called to the man, and said to him, “Where are you?”

 3:10 And he said, “I heard Your voice in the garden, and I was afraid, because I was naked; and I hid myself.”

 3:11 And He said, “Who told you that you were naked?
 Have you eaten of the tree, from which I commanded you that you should not eat?”

 3:12 And the man said, “The woman, who You gave to be with me, she gave me from the tree, and I ate.”